\\\ Pets In Hot Weather

 Very sad stories emerge every year of police breaking into parked cars, and rescuing dogs that are badly dehydrated with distraught owners watching them trying to revive them thinking that popping into a shop for ten minutes, leaving dogs in parked vehicles with closed windows, during a hot weather spell wouldn’t really matter.

-In the UK, members of the public can be charged with animal cruelty if the pet becomes ill or dies, under the Animal Welfare Act 2006.
-Drivers can be jailed for six months and slapped with an unlimited fine.
+In the UK, members of the public can be charged with animal cruelty if the pet becomes ill or dies, under the Animal Welfare Act 2006, WITH NEW INCREASED FINES, just passed through parliament.
+29 April 2021, the Animal Welfare (Sentencing) Act, signed into law after receiving Royal Assent, increasing the maximum penalty for certain offences under the Animal Welfare Act 2006 tenfold, from six months to up to five years.
+Drivers can be jailed for up to five years and slapped with an unlimited fine.

-Pugs, bulldogs and greyhounds are more susceptible to suffer in high temperatures and any dog with a thick coat.
+Pugs, bulldogs and greyhound breeds are more susceptible to suffer in high temperatures and any dog with a thick coat.

 Signs that dogs are struggling in the heat

 - Losing their appetite.
 This is not necessarily a problem unless they consume significantly less food or vomit after eating.